micvbang/go-mocky/README.md

 Below there's a silly function called `ReturnAddError` which does nothing useful except returning the error returned by `Add`.

-Since we have generated a mock for the `Adder` interface, we can easily write a test that verifies that it does indeed return the errors returned by `Add`.

 ```go
 func ReturnAddError(a Adder) error {
 	err := a.Add()